Diversity Management in International Context

 - Practical awareness training and key skills for human interaction in a professional context

-- Enhanced competences and a qualification boost to your CV
+- Enhanced competences and a qualification boost to your CV with maximum flexibility parallel to your job or course of studies

 - A continuing education certificate from Freie Universität Berlin